On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Implication of the Model

-In developing a traffic volume estimation model, calibration among $\hat{m}$ is required to convert the values into traffic volume estimates.
-Because probes, in reality, are not likely to be distributed homogeneously among road users, this procedure ultimately determines traffic volume estimation accuracy.
-In this process, modellers can use the theoretical variance to effectively weight $\hat{m}$ (Figure \ref{fig:figure10}).
+If one desires to use $\hat{m}$ as a means of traffic volume estimation, calibration of $\hat{m}$ is required to convert these values into traffic volume estimates.
+Because probes are unlikely to be distributed homogeneously among road users, this procedure ultimately determines traffic volume estimation accuracy.
+During this process, modellers can use $1/\mathrm{Var}[\hat{m}]$ as a weight of each $\hat{m}$ to maximise traffic volume estimation accuracy \citep{AITKEN-1935}.

-Knowledge of how the distribution emerges can improve the traffic volume estimation models, as shown in Figure \ref{fig:figure8}.
-Our method equips modellers with the capability to incorporate even low traffic volumes into their calibration models, as the distribution of $\hat{m}$ cannot always be approximated by a normal distribution when the actual probe volume is low.
-The theoretical PDF of the estimated probe traffic volume allows modellers or analysts to perform interval estimation on $m$.
-Depending on the calibration model, probe traffic volume estimates with confidence intervals (CIs) can also be used to improve the calibration accuracy against known traffic volumes.

-Practitioners should be aware of some other elements when applying the proposed method to probe point location data.
-First, spatial characteristics should be considered when drawing virtual cordons.
-For example, a modeller must pay attention to grade-separated facilities, tunnels, crosswalks, sidewalks, and cell phone location data from flying objects.
-Sometimes, probe data need to be coded to avoid capturing location data from unintended road users, as we truncated the high speed in our example calculation.

-With real traffic, the variance of $\hat{m}$ can become larger than the theoretical variance because GNSS is not free from systematic and random errors \citep{MARKOVICetal-2019}.
-Although centimetre-level positioning is available with some GNSS \citep{CHOYetal-2015}, most GNSS argumentations are associated with horizontal errors varying up to 3-15 meters \citep{MERRYandBETTINGER-2019, ZANDBERGENandBARBEAU-2011}.
-As a result, speed measurement is also associated with some errors \citep{GUIDOetal-2014}.
-Because speed distribution plays a crucial role in estimating traffic volumes in the proposed method, it is essential to make an effort to reduce speed bias \citep{AHSANIetal-2019} in the data acquisition process.
+The proposed method can be applied to probe point datasets, provided they can be separated by homogeneous $t$.
+When a data integrator has probe point data from mixed sources with various $t$, the proposed method is applicable only upstream of the data processing; namely, before mixing probe data from multiple sources.
+Once $\hat{m}$ is obtained for each $t$, the values of $\hat{m}$ can be further integrated using $1/\mathrm{Var}[\hat{m}]$ as weights.